Pakistan complains to Netherlands over Wilders Prophet Mohammed cartoon plans

 ISLAMABAD (Reuters) - Pakistan’s new foreign minister Shah Mahmood Qureshi complained to his Dutch counterpart on Tuesday over a planned anti-Islam cartoon contest, saying “such acts spread hate and intolerance”.

-Far-right Dutch parliamentarian Geert Wilders has planned the contest for later in the year, and caricatures of the Muslim Prophet Mohammed are to be exhibited.
+Far-right Dutch parliamentarian Geert Wilders has planned the contest for later in the year, featuring caricatures of the Muslim Prophet Mohammed.

 A Pakistani foreign office statement said Qureshi said the planned event would hurt the feelings of Muslims around the world.